CryptoGazer/first-project/README.md

 # git_lessons
-Practice for Yandex Git course
+Just some practice for Yandex Git course)